2014 Chevrolet SS

-Reviewers say the 2014 Chevrolet SS is a powerful, sharp-handling car that also has a spacious, feature-packed interior.
+Automotive critics say the 2014 Chevrolet SS is a powerful, sharp-handling car that also has a spacious, feature-packed interior.

-Equipped with a refined V8 engine, test drivers think the 2014 Chevrolet SS is extremely powerful and accelerates rapidly with tons of torque.
+Equipped with a refined V8 engine, reviewers think the SS is extremely powerful and accelerates rapidly with tons of torque.
 It’s paired with a six-speed automatic transmission that most auto writers say delivers power briskly.
-The SS gets an EPA-estimated 14/21 mpg city/highway, which is low among affordable large cars, but on par with other V8-powered sedans like the Dodge Charger SRT8.
-Critics say the SS’ handling is athletic, especially for a large car, with communicative steering, strong brakes and a planted feel around corners.
+The 2014 SS gets an EPA-estimated 14/21 mpg city/highway, which is low among affordable large cars, but on par with other V8-powered sedans like the Dodge Charger SRT8.
+Critics say the Chevrolet SS’ handling is athletic, especially for a large car, with communicative steering, strong brakes and a planted feel around corners.
 Several reviewers think it could hold its own against luxury sedans like the BMW 550i or a sports car like the Chevrolet Camaro SS.
 The ride is firm and controlled, reviewers note, but still comfortable.

-Reviewers are impressed with the sophistication of the SS’ cabin, saying that upscale materials and primo fit and finish make it feel lavish and expensive.
+Test drivers are impressed with the sophistication of the Chevrolet SS’ cabin, saying that upscale materials and primo fit and finish make it feel lavish and expensive.
 The cabin is very quiet, too, they add.
 Test drivers write that the front seats are supportive and offer a commanding view of the road, while the back seat is very spacious.
 The Chevrolet SS comes standard with Chevrolet’s MyLink infotainment system with an 8-inch touch-screen display, voice-controlled navigation, Bluetooth phone and audio streaming, a nine-speaker Bose audio system, a USB port, an auxiliary input, dual-zone automatic climate control, a head-up display, a rearview camera and remote start.
 Also standard are parking sensors, forward collision alert, lane departure warning, rear cross traffic alert and blind spot monitoring.
 A power sunroof is available.
 Reviewers are pleased with the number of standard features the SS has and say that the cockpit is driver-centric with logically placed gauges and controls.

 - “It's imagined foremost as a car for Corvette or Camaro lusters who need four doors and a real back seat, and it fits the bill, whatever its trans-cultural roots.
 All considered, the SS makes us want to wave the flag.
 We haven't been this excited about an American sedan in a long time.” -- AutoWeek